myteeNatanwit/getPin/README.md

 The idea of the code is to show calling a component with childClass and protocol to get data back. <br>
 Note that: <br>
 1-Parent closes the child, the child doesnt close itself with dismiss. <br>
-2-ext file to localose the dev and  ... bug.
+2-extension file to localise the dev and  ... bug.